Arnold Schwarzenegger Fires Back At Donald Trump: ‘We Must Not Be Enemies’

 — Arnold (@Schwarzenegger) January 6, 2017

 In a separate tweet, Arnold Schwarzenegger attached a video of himself quoting the 16th President of the United States, Abraham Lincoln, from his inauguration in 1861.
-The former Governor of California also said that this quote inspired him “every day” he was Governor, and added he hopes it would inspire the future U.S. President.
+The former Governor of California also said that this quote inspired him “every day” he was Governor, and Arnold added he hopes it would inspire the future U.S. President.

 Please study this quote from Lincoln’s inaugural, @realDonaldTrump.
 It inspired me every day I was Governor, and I hope it inspires you. pic.twitter.com/QRoOFTZfQ9